yuefan24/yuefan24.github.io/_pages/about.md

 I am a PhD student from the School of Computer and Information Technology at [Shanxi University](https://www.sxu.edu.cn/), co-supervised by Prof. [Ru Li](http://cs.sxu.edu.cn/faculty/professor/1448/index.htm) and Prof. [Hu Zhang](http://cs.sxu.edu.cn/faculty/professor/3367/index.htm).

-My research interests focus on natural language processing, explainable question answering, and logical reasoning.
-I have published academic papers in international conferences and journals such as ACL, Information Sciences, Information Processing and Management, COLING, Semantic Web, Journal of Chinese Information Processing, and Big Data.
+My research interests focus on natural language processing, explainable question answering, and LLM logical reasoning.
+I have published academic papers in international conferences and journals such as ACL, Information Sciences, Information Processing and Management, AAAI, EMNLP, COLING and Semantic Web.
 I have been granted one Chinese invention patent.

 Additionally, I participated in several explainable question answering competition and received several awards, including the 3rd national prize in [CAIL 2020](http://cail.cipsc.org.cn/task_summit.html?raceID=0&cail_tag=2020), the 2nd national prize in [CAIL 2021](http://cail.cipsc.org.cn/task_summit.html?raceID=0&cail_tag=2021), the 2nd national prize in [CMRC 2022](https://hfl-rc.github.io/cmrc2022/results/), and the 1st place in the [Baidu Reading Comprehension Interpretability Evaluation Leaderboard](https://aistudio.baidu.com/competition/detail/447/0/leaderboard) (both Chinese and English).

 # 🔥 News
+- *2026.01*: &nbsp;🎉🎉 One paper is accepted by Information Processing and Management.
+- *2025.11*: &nbsp;🎉🎉 One paper is accepted by AAAI 2026.
+- *2025.08*: &nbsp;🎉🎉 One paper is accepted by EMNLP 2025.
 - *2024.12*: &nbsp;🎉🎉 One paper is accepted by Information Sciences.
 - *2024.11*: &nbsp;🎉🎉 One paper is accepted by COLING 2025.
 - *2024.09*: &nbsp;🎉🎉 One paper is accepted by Information Processing and Management.